Yvelo/aafai-bus/README.md

 4.  **Process Task:** The server's background scheduler picks up the task from the queue, executes the requested action, and writes the result to an outbound file.
 5.  **Poll for Result:** The Apps Script sets up a time-based trigger to periodically call the server's `/outbound` endpoint with the `job_id`.
 6.  **Retrieve Result:** Once the task is complete, the `/outbound` endpoint returns the final JSON result.
-7.  **Auto-Shutdown:** After a configurable period of inactivity, the server initiates a graceful shutdown.
+7.  **Auto-Shutdown:** After a configurable period of inactivity and once all tasks are processed, the server initiates a full power-off of the VM.

 ## 3. Security Architecture

-To ensure that the `aafai-bus` server only accepts requests from trusted sources, it is critical to configure a firewall rule at the VPC level.
-This is the most secure way to protect the server, as it blocks unauthorized traffic before it even reaches the application.
+The server is secured using a two-pronged approach: a network firewall to block unauthorized requests and a specific `sudo` rule to allow the application to safely shut itself down.

-When the client is a Google Apps Script, we can restrict access to the specific IP ranges that Google uses for `UrlFetchApp` requests.
+### 3.1.
+Network Firewall (GCP)

-### Google Cloud Platform (GCP) Firewall Setup
+To ensure the server only accepts requests from trusted sources, we configure a firewall rule to allow traffic only from Google's IP ranges.

 1.  **Find Google's IP Ranges:** Run the following command to get the current IP ranges for Apps Script:
     ```sh